Gold Bond Medicated Body Powder (Topical application)

 If you or your child accidentally swallow the medicine, call the doctor or a poison control center right away.

-Gold Bond Medicated Body Powder side effects
+Side Effects of Gold Bond Medicated Body Powder

 Along with its needed effects, a medicine may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.